liumengyuan1997/movie_recommendation/README.md

 ### How to Use the Application
 1. Clone the repository to your local machine.
 2. Install the required libraries using pip: Flask, os, urllib, and json.
 3. Add keys.json file into the Flask package.
-This file should contains your keys of APIs and formated like the following (remember to replace the "key" with your actual keys).
+This file should contain your keys of APIs and formatted like the following (remember to replace the "key" with your actual keys).

   {
   "imdb_key": "key",